Just prior to, and most definitely after, being diagnosed with severe SIBO, I became slightly obsessed with FODMAPs because I had to.

 There are countless high FODMAP foods, and if you have SIBO or suspect you might have SIBO, avoiding them can help manage your symptoms and/or help you better understand if SIBO is what your gut is battling.

 Many have written about SIBO, but few have studied it and experienced it.
 I have done both.
 I have also come out on the other side.
+So if you want my Master List of Tools for Healing SIBO, click HERE to get it.

 Bring on the garlic!
 And the apples, onion, avocado, and so many more things.